sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * _ of Vitality

-## Player vs Player combat
+## Player vs Player

+### Combat

 When a player asserts their character violently against another player's character, the rules are special.
+In general, negative consequences are only applied by consent.
 These are different than the rules for fighting NPCs and monsters.

 Fights among player characters can be great to introduce drama and increase tension in your narrative.
 But they are designed so that one player cannot